- Search for a Leaflet

 What if I give too much?

-You are unlikely to do harm if you give an extra dose of atomexetine by mistake.
-If you concerned that you may have given too much, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland).
+You are unlikely to cause harm if you give an extra dose of atomoxetine by mistake.
+If you think you may have given your child too much atomoxetine, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?